(signing off on her first night as a lottery hostess

-- At the end of The Adventures of Tintin and the Picaros, Haddock begins a sentence with "To be precise", prompting the hero to exclaim about how they have forgotten about Thomson and Thompson (who at this point are about to be executed by firing squad).
+- At the end of Tintin and the Picaros, Haddock begins a sentence with "To be precise", prompting the hero to exclaim about how they have forgotten about Thomson and Thompson (who at this point are about to be executed by firing squad).

 Films — Animation

 - In Igor, the title character decides to pass his own evil invention as his dead master's in order to win the Mad Scientist competition.
 Since it is strictly forbidden for Igors to invent (they can only fetch things and pull switches), this idea is deemed suicidal by his friends/creations.
 Scamper, an immortal, suicidal talking rabbit, slaps Igor and tells him that he can't be suicidal because "that's my thing."